-Democratic Congressman John Delaney Wants to Cut Your Social Security and Thinks He Can Become President!
+Democratic Congressman John Delaney Wants To Cut Your Social Security And Thinks He Can Become President

-Democratic Congressman John Delaney (D-MD) has announced that he will not run to retain his seat in 2018, but will instead run for President.
+Congressman John Delaney (D-MD) has announced that he will not run to retain his seat in 2018 but will instead run for president.
 If he wants to have even a prayer of winning, he would be well advised to get right on Social Security.

 Shortly after last year’s election, Delaney announced that he wanted to tie a proposal establishing a Social Security commission, whose recommendations would be fast-tracked through Congress, to must-pass debt ceiling legislation.
 Like clockwork, now that the debt ceiling is looming, he recently introduced, together with Representatives Scott H. Peters (D-CA), Tom Cole (R-OK), and David A. Trott (R-MI), the fast-track commission legislation he threatened.